 Away from all the noise of the Barrio del Carmen, it is still just a stone’s throw or so from the Torres de Quart!
 It is based in the mellow & increasingly arty barrio of Botánico, which is literally across the road from the historic centre.

 ‘La Huerta de Ramonet’ is open to all nationalities.
 There is definitely a positive energy to this place.
 It is popular with all sorts of ages and backgrounds regarding the local Spanish clientele as well as discerning foreign visitors looking for quality and originality in an unpretentious atmosphere…

-No paella!
-They differentiate themselves from the competition by not doing rice dishes and they do not have a fixed menu…rather a tasty combination of tapas and fish, meat and vegetable dishes, depending on what the chef has brought fresh from the Mercado Central that day.
+No paella except on Sundays!
+They differentiate themselves from the competition by not doing rice dishes during the week and they do not have a fixed menu…rather a tasty combination of tapas and fish, meat and vegetable dishes, depending on what the chef has brought fresh from the Mercado Central that day.

 Ramonet spent 15 years away from his native Valencia, cooking in Berlin for 8 years.
 He studied cuisine in Vietnam and Cambodia and also cooked in Australia.
 He has also lived & worked in Chicago, Ibiza, Barcelona and London.
 He speaks six languages: English, Spanish, Italian, German, Valencian and “reasonable” Portuguese!